Backpacker Travel Insurance: Coverage Guide for Gap Year and Long-Term Travel (2026)

 MoneyGeek Score: 91/100

-IMG ranks second with competitive pricing for three to six-month trips.
-At $468 for six months, IMG offers $1 million evacuation coverage and zero medical deductibles across all plans, making it a strong midrange option.
+IMG ranks second with competitive pricing for three- to six-month trips.
+At $468 for six months, it offers $1 million in evacuation coverage and no medical deductibles across all plans.
+For long-duration travelers, that combination is hard to beat at this price.

 Key Coverage: